Last Updated on January 29, 2024 by Carrie Stephens

-How Do Feathers Grow on Birds?
+How Feathers Grow on Parrots

 Feathers grow from single follicles in the skin, just like hair or fur on mammals.
 When a parrot grows feathers, the follicles open and reveal pinfeathers (blood feathers).